AlexsLemonade/refinebio-processor-documentation/salmon.md

 ### `test_salmon_determine_index_length_double_read`

-Tests that the correct index length is calculated when a sample has two OriginalFiles (double read)
+Tests that the correct index length is calculated when a sample has two OriginalFiles (paired end)

 test steps:
 - calls `prepare_job`